 New Test Cases can be created by recording the conversation while using ‘Talk to Bot’.
 Follow the following steps to create a new test case.
 Step 1: Launch ‘Talk to Bot’ by clicking on the icon in the bottom right corner of your screen.
 ‘Talk to Bot’ can be launched from any module on the platform.

 Step 2: Click on ‘Record Conversation’ to start recording the messages that are going to be part of the test case.

 Step 3: Interact with the assistant by entering relevant user messages.
 Step 4: To create a new test case, click on ‘Stop Recording’ and then click on ‘Create Test Case’.

 Step 6: Navigate to the Conversation Testing module to execute the added test case or add another test case by following the same steps.

-After a test case is created, you can access the ‘General Settings’ from the overflow menu.
-The General Settings has a few editable and few view-only properties.
+After a test case is created, you can access the ‘General Settings’ from the Test Case Options menu.

 - Test Case Name

 - Test Case Description